 As noted, the sync can sometimes take longer than expected.
 The average is around 5 minutes but considering high volume it may take longer.

 Lastly, we need another Smart Campaign that sets the value back to Null after a few hours or a day to reset the logic if the person was to book again.

 Connect your Chili Piper to Zapier.
-When a Meeting is Booked, Marketo will fire Zap to Marketo to update the “Meeting Booked” field to “True”.
+When a Meeting is Booked, Chili Piper will fire a Zap and then from Zapier you'd feed to Marketo to update the “Meeting Booked” field to “True”.
 If Marketo does not see this Data Value Change of “Meeting Booked” = “True” after the timeout period set within your Chili Piper Router, the Marketo sets the value for “Meeting Booked” = “False”